arokde/goexamples/README.md

-# This project is to capture go examples and training
+# This project is to capture go examples and training and something more